akishindev/Publications/logging/logging-in-android.md

 ```
 We remove all handlers from the root logger and add our own implementation.
 We also specify [Level.FINE](https://developer.android.com/reference/java/util/logging/Level#FINE) as the minimum level for messages we want to log.

-Now that we have our `Handler` ready, time to set it up in our [Application](https://developer.android.com/reference/android/app/Application) class:
+Now that we have our `Handler` ready, we can set it up in our [Application](https://developer.android.com/reference/android/app/Application) class:

 ```kotlin
 class App : Application() {